cap-js/docs/java/change-tracking.md

 This identifier can contain the elements of the entity or values of to-one associations that are reachable via path.
 For example, for a book you can store an author name if you have an association from the book to the author.

+When you define the identifier for an entity, keep in mind that the projections of the annotated entity will inherit the annotation `@changelog`.
+If you change the structure of the projection, for example, exclude or rename the elements that are used in the identifier, you must annotate the projection again to provide updated element names in the identifier.

 The best candidates for identifier elements are the elements that are insert-only or that don't change often.

 :::warning Stored as-is